 - A light coverage foundation/tinted moisturizer or BB cream

-- Concealer (this is must in my opinion).
+- Concealer (this is a must in my opinion).

 - Setting powder/ pressed powder

 First, apply your foundation/tinted moisturizer/BB cream.
-BB cream or tinted moisturizer is best for this purpose because those will give you light and no makeup feeling.
-You definitely don’t wanna feel so much when you going out for a regular task.
-If you are choosing foundation (read my review on Nars Skin Tint is my recent favorite), make sure you choosing a light/sheer coverage one, which will be comfortable throughout the time and you will able to feel your skin.
+BB cream or tinted moisturizer is best for this purpose because it will give you a light and no makeup feeling.
+You definitely don’t wanna feel so much when you go out for a regular task.
+If you are choosing foundation (read my review on Nars Skin Tint is my recent favorite), make sure you choose a light/sheer coverage one, which will be comfortable throughout the time and you will able to feel your skin.

 And that’s it.
 Wasn’t it an easy process?
 Additionally, If you have a setting spray (read my review on ELF Makeup Setting Spray) you can use that now but that’s totally optional.
 If you going out for long then you might need to blot and touch up in 2/3 hour.
 For that keep your blotting tissue or powder with you and whenever you feel oily just touch up your powder or blot excess oil.

 PS: Choose your concealer as close as possible to your skin tone.
-If you’re prone to oxidize, choose a shade lighter pressed powder than your skin tone.
+If you’re prone to oxidizing, choose a shade lighter pressed powder than your skin tone.